Sports Medical Certificate Online

 |---|---|---|

 | Italian competitive events (DM 18/02/1982) | Yes (resting + stress ECG) | Also requires spirometry and urine test.
-Full assessment by a sports medicine doctor. |
+Full in-person assessment by a sports medicine doctor. |

 | Marathon des Sables | Yes (mandatory) | Required regardless of age.
 Must be recent (within 12 months). |